PS4 firmware update 7.50 causes error SU-42118-6, more issues

 Latest firmware might have used some beta testing.

-Users are reporting issues with the latest PS4 firmware update, which brought the operating system up to version 7.50 yesterday.
+PS4 owners are reporting issues with the latest firmware update, which brought the operating system up to version 7.50.

-The update is causing multiple issues, some of those remarked by an error code relatively new to PlayStation, others simply bringing the console not to work properly.
+The update is causing multiple issues, some of those remarked by an error code relatively new to PlayStation, others only bringing the console not to work correctly.

 The newest error discovered by users is SU-42118-6, which is linked to Blu-ray disc drive not working any longer.